 Doctors writing in the medical journal Lancet examined the use of Platelet Rich Plasma Therapy for patients with a ruptured Achilles tendon.

-Twenty patients with a ruptured Achilles tendon had tendon tissue samples taken.
-Ten of the patients had PRP, ten patients had placebo.
+- Twenty patients with a ruptured Achilles tendon had tendon tissue samples taken.
+Ten of the patients had PRP, ten patients had placebo treatments.

-The findings reveal that locally applied PRP enhanced the maturity of the healing.
-Cellularity (the number of cells) and glycosaminoglycans (an amino sugar in hyaluronic acid or chondroitin sulfate useful in healing) content were significantly higher in PRP-treated tendons than in controls.4
+The findings reveal that locally applied PRP accelerated healing based on cellularity (the number of cells) and glycosaminoglycans (an amino sugar in hyaluronic acid or chondroitin sulfate useful in healing) content were significantly higher in PRP-treated tendons than in controls.7